Madsen-Madsen/Language-Switcher/README.md

 When changing the language from "English" to "Deutsch", the text changes from "Hello, World!" to "Hallo, Welt!" and the description is updated accordingly.

+## Customization

+You can customize this script as you wish to fit your own needs.
+Feel free to modify, improve, or expand the code!

+## Reporting Issues

+If you have questions, encounter problems, or just want to provide feedback, simply create an issue in this repository!

 ## Language Switcher with Buttons

 You can also create a language switcher using buttons with the flags of the languages.
 Below is an example of how to do this.